 Beyond this information, you can fill in your B2B database with everything related to sales: products purchased, or services subscribed to by this company, order amounts, etc. B2B database marketing: Use your database to keep everything necessary to ensure smooth marketing actions.

-A B2C database includes the contact details of your customers (name, email address, postal address, date of birth).
+A B2C database includes the contact details of your customers (name, email address, postal address, phone numbers, date of birth).
 This is basic information.
-Your database should also include everything related to purchases: number of orders, average basket size, frequency of purchase, recurrent orders, etc. For further segmentation, you could add information about your customers' income, family situation, profession, interests, etc.
+Your database should also include everything related to purchases: number of orders, average basket size, frequency of purchase, recurrent orders, etc. For further segmentation, you could add information about consumer data like income, family situation, profession, interests, etc.

 In all cases, only collect the relevant data for your marketing strategy.
 If you store too much data, you risk being drowned in information.